Muskangarg1312/laravel-10-CRUD/README.md

 # Laravel-10 CRUD Application
-## Functions you can perform in it are - <br> create, view, update, trash, delete, restore, search
+## Functions you can perform in it are - <br> Create, View, Update, Trash, Delete, Restore, Search